bus710/sulcata-web/README.md

 The requirement is same as SULCATA.

 ## Keyop Example
 This example is based on [keyboard-teleop-js](http://wiki.ros.org/keyboardteleopjs/Tutorials/CreatingABasicTeleopWidgetWithSpeedControl).
 You can see a slide bar on your web page and type your keyboard to send key siganl to roscore through ros-bridge.
-(Although the keyboard-teleop-js was used for this example, there is some modification to adjust keycode values for vim navigation style - hjkl.)

 ### Installation
 In order to install the required node stack, you can download the code from this repository.